woodser/monero-ts/docs/getting_started_guide/getting_started.md

 node offline_wallet_generator.js
 ```

-You should see the following output:
+The program's output should look similar to the following:
 ```
 {